mohanram-21/Grocery-Store-Management-System-/README.md

 # Grocery-Store-Management-System-Python
 In this python project, we will build a grocery store management application.
 It will be 3 tier application,

-Front end: UI is written in HTML/CSS/Javascript/Bootstrap
-Backend: Python and Flask
+  1.Front end: UI is written in HTML/CSS/Javascript/Bootstrap 2.Backend: Python and Flask
-Database: mysql
+  3.Database: mysql